openkim/KIMkit/Docs/_build/html/_sources/installation.rst.txt

 Configuring User Privleges
 ---------------------------

-Inside the **KIMkit** package root directory the system administrator should create a file called 'editors.txt' which all users have read access to, but only one user, the **KIMkit** Administrator has write access to.
+Inside the KIMkit/settings/ the system administrator should create a file called 'editors.txt' which all users have read access to, but only one user, the **KIMkit** Administrator has write access to.